Dave-team/Knowledge-base/Self awareness.md

 - I once went jungle trekking on flip flops after it rained.
 Needless to say, it was slippery

 ## Hobbies
-Gym, reading, eating out and exploring London, travelling
+Gym, reading, eating out and exploring London, travelling, music

 ## Memories and experiences
 ### Early memories